juniperover/apero-website/content/project/theory-papers/index.md

 ---
 title: "Theories of Power"
-subtitle: "Why do people want power, and what happens when they get it?
-In 2021, I'm working on two major theory papers that lay out key dynamics in the pursuit and experience of power."
+subtitle: "How do people make trade-offs involving their power?"
-excerpt: "In two papers with colleagues, I lay out two-factor theories that describe how some people want power for the pleasures it offers, and others because it enables progress toward important goals; and that analyze how power can lead to more agency or more aggression based on the power holder's balance of resource control and capacity for volitional influence."
+excerpt: "My coauthors and I develop a two-factor theory that describe how some people want power for the pleasures it offers, and others because it enables progress toward important goals."
 date:  2021-07-24
 author: "Jen Overbeck"
 draft: false